clairefuzzyelephant/musicgen/README.md

 ```
 python predict.py
 ```
-Now you have your generated MIDI!
-You can use an online MIDI->MP3 converter or a MIDI reader to listen to your generated music.

 You can also replace the midi files in the training folder with your own music if you want a different style of music.
 I used Impressionism-era piano music, but anything works (single instrument files work best).